ConPaaS-team/conpaas/docs/userguide.rst

 between concurrent changes made by different members.
 These features can be used to increase the throughput of the cluster.

-To obtain the better performances from a cluster, it is a best practice to use it in balanced fashion, so that each node has approximatively the same load of the others.
+To obtain the better performance from a cluster, it is a best practice to use it in balanced fashion, so that each node has approximatively the same load of the others.
 To achieve this, the service allows users to allocate special load balancer nodes